Blaze-Busters/Blaze-Busters-UMD-ENES100/README.md

 ## Fire Suppression Randomization Procedures

-To prevent the OTV from being hardcoded, certain radimization procedures were put in place
+To prevent the OTV from being hardcoded, certain randomization procedures were put in place

 ### **1. Fire Pedestal Placement**